temp-check/api/README.md

 ## Description

-This is a simple API service that lazily geocodes input addresses using [PositionStack](ttps://positionstack.com) and uses the lat/lng to then lazily fetch the 10-day forecast from [WeatherAPI](https://www.weatherapi.com).
+This is a simple API service that lazily geocodes input addresses using [PositionStack](ttps://positionstack.com).

+The stored coordinates are used to lazily fetch the 10-day forecast from [WeatherAPI](https://www.weatherapi.com).

 ## Requirements